 Tip: Try to balance both positives and negatives in your post.
 While it’s tempting to go off on a long rant if you’re writing about a feature you didn’t like, remember that good criticism is constructive.
 Acknowledge the weak points and why they’re upsetting, but don’t linger on your anger – instead, point to how there can be improvement.

-When you send in a guest post – which you can do by emailing firstname.lastname@example.org – we will review it to make sure it is suitable for our blog.
-We’ll then respond to you to say that your post has been accepted, or advise you on what changes need to be made in order for it to be accepted.
+- We will review everything to make sure it is suitable for our blog, then we’ll respond.
+We’ll either accept your post or advise you on what changes need to be made in order for it to be accepted.
 If it’s the latter, we hope you’ll make the necessary changes and send it back to us.

 Guide & Article Writing